syncfusion-content/winui-docs/winui/Funnel-Chart/Neck-width.md

 ## Inversed pyramid

-The funnel chart can be customised to the Invered pyramid chart by setting the [MinimumWidth]() property to 0.
+The funnel chart can be customized to the Inversed pyramid chart by setting the [MinimumWidth]() property to 0.

 {% tabs %}